-- Hikes of longer than 25 minutes usually close by 1:45pom.
+- Hikes of longer than 15 minutes usually close by 1:45pom.
 Be sure to arrive early if you want to hit the longer hike-to terrain.
-Ski patrol needs time to sweep at the end of the day and the more distant areas usually close first.
 Terrain options get scaled back near the end of the day, so don’t wait until the end for the classic run.
 Last lift upload is at 3:00pm.

-- There is usually new terrain open every day.
-If you want to hit the distant hikes it is usually best to wait a few days after fresh snow.
+- If you want to hit the distant hikes it is usually best to wait a few days after fresh snow.
 The ski patrol needs time to open new runs and they keep working further out each day.
-Hikes beyond 45 minutes usually require a guide, but the majority of the terrain can be accessed without a guide.
-Guided skiers/boarders can sometimes ski runs before they open to unguided skiers when conditions allow.
+Longer hikes may require a guide, as guided skiers/boarders can sometimes ski runs before they open to unguided skiers when conditions allow.

-- You can usually find fresh snow for two weeks after a storm.
-With 1,819 acres and only a few skiers a day, you might see a bunch of people at the base area because the parking lot is so small, but once you get up top there are many nooks and crannies where fresh snow abounds.
+- With 1,819 acres and only a few skiers a day, you might see a bunch of people at the base area because the parking lot is so small, but once you get up top there are many nooks and crannies where fresh snow abounds.
 You just have to look for it.
-Obviously the areas that can be seen from the lift get hit first and most often, but they might not be the best so keep looking beyond the main run and you will find what you are looking for.
+Obviously the areas that can be seen from the lift get hit first and most often.

 - Certain areas of the mountain have thin cover all season long, regardless of what type of snow year it is.
 Snow does not fall in an even blanket in high alpine mountains.
 A foot of fresh will likely not leave any of the new snow on the ridge tops but deposit it in favored locations.
 The ridges are usually thin all season as the wind scours the snow from them and loads it on the slopes.
 Super steep areas like Waterfall Ramp, Two Smokes, Skid Mark, etc. are thin all year because the snow has a tough time sticking to these steep rocky areas.
 You just have to accept that it is thin for a short section in those areas and enjoy the great snow above and below them.
 Snow settles rapidly, so 3 feet of new snow will be usually be reduced to 1 foot of new snow within 24-48 hours.